apache/druid/docs/querying/lookups-cached-global.md

 ## Introspection

-Globally cached lookups have introspection points at `/keys` and `/values` which return a complete set of the keys and values (respectively) in the lookup.
+Globally cached lookups (Lookup Type: `cachedNamespace`) have introspection points at `/keys` and `/values` which return a complete set of the keys and values (respectively) in the lookup as a JSON object.
 Introspection to `/` returns the entire map.
-Introspection to `/version` returns the version indicator for the lookup.
+Introspection to `/version` returns the cache scheduler's internal version indicator for the lookup.